 Massachusetts Municipal Vulnerability Preparedness (MVP)

+Mass Audubon supports the MVP program by providing assistance for municipalities.
 Several Mass Audubon staff members are certified by the state as MVP providers, which allows us to provide technical assistance to communities to complete vulnerability assessments and develop action-oriented resiliency plans.

 By working with the MVP program, we have helped train hundreds of people working in over 150 communities on MVP plans; and are sharing the training materials and lessons learned with many other groups, including the Citizen Planner Training Collaborative and Rhode Island Green Infrastructure Coalition.